pranjalpokharel7/yudhishthira/README.md

-# Yudhishthira - A Blockchain Based BackEnd
+# Yudhishthira - A "Coinless" Blockchain

 Why the name 'Yudhishthira'?
 Because blockchain never lies. ;)

-## Is this project complete?

-No, this is a work in progress.
+This project was done as a part of Minor Project of 6th Semester, Bachelor in Computer Engineering (BCT), Puchowk Campus, Nepal.
+Final report for the project is available [here](https://drive.google.com/file/d/1JdzvoINf7c_0zuG_9UG_3ReyifUet7hu/view?usp=sharing).

 ## Contribution Guidelines